-This page provides an overview of Signed URLs, which is a mechanism for query string authentication for buckets and objects.
-Signed URLs provide a way to give time-limited read or write access to anyone in possession of the URL, regardless of whether they have a Google account.
-To learn how to create a Signed URL, read Creating Signed URLs with gsutil and Creating Signed URLs with a Program.
-To learn about other ways of controlling access to buckets and objects, read Overview of Access Control.
+This page provides an overview of signed URLs, which give time-limited access to a specific Cloud Storage resource.
+Anyone in possession of the signed URL can use it while it's active, regardless of whether they have a Google account.
+To learn how to create a signed URL, see V4 Signing Process with Cloud Storage Tools and V4 Signing Process with Your Own Program.
+To learn about other ways of controlling access to buckets and objects, see Overview of Access Control.

 When should you use a signed URL?